Timisme/EcommerceWebsiteDjango/README.md

 4. can send a contact forms to the backend
 5. can receive newsletter and get promotion code
 6. can paginate through the products
-7. can place an order and pay with paypal
+7. can place orders and pay with paypal

 ### About Session and Cache
 - session
-    - session is created when an user views the product detail
+    - Session is created when an user views the product detail
 - Cache
     - Cache is created when the home page is requested for the first time

-# Deployment
+## Deployment
 > To deploy, simply run `docker-compose up -d`

+## APIs
-> use url `http://127.0.0.1:8080/swagger/` to look up the rest api
+> Use url `http://127.0.0.1:8080/swagger/` to look up the rest api documentation

+### ScreenShots of the website